-FES for drop foot
+FES (Functional Electrical Stimulation) for drop foot

 Drop foot or dorsal flexor weakness can be caused by a variety of conditions and FES can be used for many of them including: